kamleshlalan19-droid/Blockforge/README.md

 KamCraft is designed to run as a static website, making it compatible with **GitHub Pages**.

-## 🚀 Running Locally

-You can simply open `index.html` in a browser, or use a local development server for the best experience.

 ## 📁 Project Structure

 ```text